Dyslexia as a Second Language

 In Dyslexia English as a second language or English as a Foreign Language many other foreign combinations would come about when the understanding of Dyslexia was applied to them.

-It is important that numbers and letters are uniquely formed characters so that the Capital E does not look in font type to the 3 and visa versa.
+It is important that numbers and letters are uniquely formed characters so that the Capital E does not look in font type to the 3 and vice versa.

 - Question: Why can Dyslexics read and write blogs?